 You should assess the visual suitability of the online assessment using the Check-in assessment demonstration site prior to requesting alternate materials.
 This includes checking the inbuilt magnification software and the interaction with additional assistive software.

-Full details, including how to access the demonstration site are included in the Check-in assessment request for large print and braille materials form (PDF 154 KB) (staff only).
+Full details, including how to access the demonstration site are included in the Check-in assessment request for large print and Braille materials form - (department schools).

 The Check-in assessment can be administered on the following devices: laptop, desktop PC, Chromebook, Android tablet and iPad (not iPad mini).